Technology, Operations & Info Mgt

 Course Capacity: 25

-In addition to their on-site time, the course will have an in-class component (1 hour).
-During each course session, the students will be exposed to a new TPS concept and how to implement it at their project.
-The students will also receive feedback on their most recent implementation attempts and will be provided instruction on the next tasks the students should implement.
+In addition to their on-site time, the course will have an in-class component.
+During each in-class session, the students will be exposed to a new TPS concept and discuss how to implement it at their project.
+The students will also provide and receive feedback from their peers, instructors, and guest lecturers to gain insights on their implementation attempts to-date, thus better understanding their assigned problem and charting a path forward to success.

 BUSINESS INTELLIGENCE AND DATA ANALYTICS